Frequently Asked Questions

 What does Free Wheelchair Mission do?

-Headquartered in Irvine, California, Free Wheelchair Mission works around the world in partnership with a vast network of humanitarian, faith-based, and government organizations to give wheelchairs to hundreds of thousands of people with disabilities in less-resourced countries.
-For as little as $80.00, you can provide not only the gift of mobility, but also the gifts of dignity, independence, and hope, and a message of the love of God.
+Headquartered in Irvine, California, Free Wheelchair Mission works around the world in partnership with a vast network of humanitarian, faith-based, and non-governmental organizations to give wheelchairs to hundreds of thousands of people with disabilities in less-resourced countries.
+For as little as $80.00, you can provide not only the gift of mobility, but also the gifts of renewed dignity, independence, and hope, and a message of the love of God.

 How long has Free Wheelchair Mission been giving out wheelchairs?

 President and Founder Don Schoendorfer produced the original GEN_1 chair in 1999, but as an organization, Free Wheelchair Mission has been operating under 501(c)(3) status since 2001.

 How many wheelchairs has Free Wheelchair Mission given out, and in which countries?

 To date, we have given away over one million wheelchairs in 93 countries.
 Each month, we provide a Shipping Status Report via social media.
 The report shows where and how many wheelchairs were received in-country during that month.

 View the current wheelchair total and distribution map by clicking here.